MicahBird/corysfieldservices.com/content/homepage/our-process.md

 At Cory's Field Services, we follow a simple process:

 1. Contact us to schedule an appointment for underground imaging services.
-2. Our team will arrive at the site with the necessary equipment and conduct the scan in multiple directions.
+2. We arrive at the site with the necessary equipment and conduct the scan in multiple directions.
 3. We will provide you with a 3D view of the area and data values for analysis.
 4. Our experts will stake out the best suggested points for a driller, and will provide data for the customer.